solidnerd/docker-bookstack/README.md

 -e DB_DATABASE=bookstack \
 -e DB_USERNAME=bookstack \
 -e DB_PASSWORD=secret \
--p 8080:80
+-p 8080:80 \
  solidnerd/bookstack:0.13.1
 ```

 After the steps you can visit [http://localhost:8080](http://localhost:8080) .
+You can login with username 'bookstack' and password 'secret'.

 ## Inspiration

-It comes from [Kilhog/docker-bookstack](https://github.com/Kilhog/docker-bookstack).
-He did the initially work it was a fork previously but know i want to go in a other direction.
+This is a fork of [Kilhog/docker-bookstack](https://github.com/Kilhog/docker-bookstack).
+Kilhog did the intial work, but I want to go in a different direction.